near/near-cli/README.md

 ---

 ### Custom RPC server selection
 You can set your RPC server URL with the next command.
-Note, that this command will replace the RPC server for all networks.
+Note, that this command will replace the RPC server for all networks except `local/localnet`.
 Clear it in case you want to get back to the default RPC server.
 ```bash
 export NEAR_CLI_RPC_SERVER_URL=<put_your_rpc_server_url_here>
 ```
 Some RPC servers may require that you provide a valid API key to use them.
-NEAR CLI supports passing an API key using the `X-API-KEY` request header for providers that do not include the API key in the RPC URL itself.
+NEAR CLI supports passing an API key using the `x-api-key` request header for providers that do not include the API key in the RPC URL itself.

 You can control the value that NEAR-CLI provides by setting the next environment variable:
 ```bash